 You do not Need a Referral to Become Our Patient

-Physician House Calls will currently provide in-home visits to patients within a 30 mile radius of Wichita.
+Physician House Calls will currently provide in-home visits to patients within Wichita and nearby area (see our coverage page for more location information).
 Although, we do accept referrals directly from hospitals, nursing homes, physicians, nurses, family members, care givers, case managers, social workers, therapists, insurance companies, religious organizations, and friends.

 Call (316) 312-0002 to schedule an appointment by phone OR request an in-home house call medical visit online through this website under “request an appointment”.

 We will see anyone in their home, who is HOMEBOUND.
 Homebound does NOT mean the patient must be confined to the home.
 People who only make occasional and infrequent outings due to health problems (shortness of breath, mobility problems, or any impairment) are considered homebound.
 You do NOT need to be homebound to receive in-home medical office visits through Physician House Calls.

 We will see anyone in their home for any reason, EXCEPT mere convenience.
 There are other house calls companies in the area, who are willing to provide “convenience care” or concierge medicine on a cash basis for those people who prefer the convenience of house calls over crowded waiting rooms and long waits.
 We specialize specifically in caring for those people who have difficulty getting to a medical clinic.

 Medicare, Medicaid, and most insurance companies will pay for a medical house call (“”in-home” medical office visit), if you meet ANY of the following criteria:

 - Leaving home isn’t recommended due to current health condition.

 - People at high risk for falls where an environmental assessment is required

 - People with severe and disruptive behavioral problems making a clinic visit problematic